 This paper describes the details and rationale for a dynamically-updated, context-sensitive verbal interface, which has been developed to support learning and wayfinding of indoor environments.
 The purpose of this interface is to serve as a non-visual substitute for apprehending critical navigational information about the environment and facilitating efficient travel by blind navigators.
-The efficacy of this interface in supporting accurate environmental learning and wayfinding of real and virtual environments was demonstrated with blind and low-vision participants in two experiments.
+The efficacy of this interface in supporting accurate environmental learning and wayfinding of real and virtual environments.
 In both studies, participants were able to effectively use the verbal interface to freely explore novel environments and built up a cognitive map which supported subsequent wayfinding tasks.
 The results of these studies demonstrate that blind navigation is not solely based on route knowledge, as has been argued in the literature.
 The findings also help to guide future design specifications for speech-based navigation technology.